| pattern | R Documentation |

 A list containing the output of the economic evaluation performed using the function bcea

-A character variable that indicate which type of missingness assumption has been used to run the model,
+A character variable that indicate which type of missing value mechanism used to run the model, either MAR or MNAR (see details)

-A character variable that indicate which type of analysis was conducted, either using a wide
+A character variable that indicates which type of analysis was conducted, either using a wide or long dataset

 Andrea Gabrio